Advanced-computer-lab-2024/Wander-Mate/README.md

 ## user complains

-When cancelling a booking the money is not fully returned to the user wallet as there are cancellation fees by the hotel
+When cancelling a booking the money is not fully returned to the user wallet as there is a problem in converting the currency

 ---